Elsternwick, Victoria, Australia 1919 – 2009

 Materials & Technique:

-prints, ink; paper wood-engraving, printed in black ink, from one block
+prints, ink; paper woodcut, printed in black ink, from one block

 Edition: edition of 15

-Primary Insc: Signed lower right below printed image in black pencil, 'LESBIA THORPE'.
-Titled lower left below printed image in black pencil, 'Mouse Hole'.
+Primary Insc: Signed lower right below printed image in black pencil, 'LESBIA THORPE.'.
+Artist's stamps lower right below printed image in red ink, '[Chinese characters within square] / [LB within sqaure] / [Chinese characters within square]'.
+Not dated.
+Titled lower left below printed image in black pencil, 'Mouse-hole'.
 Inscribed lower left below printed image in black pencil, '5/15'.

 Do you feel like a trapped mouse when you look at Lesbia Thorpe’s work Mousehole?
 The intense eyes of the cat peer through the mousehole, waiting, watching, ready to move whenever you do.